wafemi999/fullStackOpen/part 0/exercise 0.5_singlePageApp.md

     server-->>browser: The server responds with status code 201 created.
 This time the server does not ask for a redirect deactivate server

-   When you now create a new note, you'll notice that the browser sends only one request to the server.
+    Note right of browser:: When you now create a new note, you'll notice that the browser sends only one request to the server.
 The POST request to the address new_note_spa contains the new note as JSON data containing both the content of the note (content) and the timestamp (date)

 ```